The station through time

 Print originally published by J.C.Bourne

-Whilst not of Culham, this print included in his book The Great Western Railway of 1846 by J.C.Bourne gives some idea of what the station might have looked like in its early Broad Gauge days.
-The ticket office is almost identical to that at Culham as is the platform shelter which can be seen opposite.
-David & Charles produced a limited edition large format, but abridged, reprint of the original book in 1969.
+To the left, this early print by J.C.Bourne, taken from his book The Great Western Railway published in 1846, gives some idea of what Culham station might have looked like when it first opened.
+David & Charles produced a limited edition large format, but abridged, reprint of the original book in 1969, a copy of which is in our collection.

 Postcard published by Leach's Printers of Abingdon